What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Generally how serious are organisations in your country about preventing bribery and corruption?

 Canadian corporations are becoming more serious about preventing bribery and corruption, particularly those with cross border operations that may be captured by aggressive regulators, like the US or UK.
-Canada is a resource rich country, with Canadian companies regularly conducting resource exploration and projects in other jurisdictions, which can have poorly enforced anti-corruption laws.
+Canada is a resource rich country, with Canadian companies regularly conducting resource exploration and projects in other jurisdictions, which may have poorly enforced anti-corruption laws.
 Canadian mining companies now tend to consider bribery and corruption as one of the initial risk assessments to be undertaken before entering into a new jurisdiction, and continually train and monitor staff and agents regarding interactions with public officials, including issues around gift giving, hospitality and human rights violations.
 It is increasingly common to have annual ‘health checks’ of compliance policies and training procedures to ensure up-to-date compliance with Canadian legislation.

 What are the biggest challenges enforcement agencies/regulators face when investigating and prosecuting cases of bribery and corruption in your jurisdiction?
+How have they sought to tackle these challenges?

 A significant challenge facing Canadian authorities is the proliferation of electronic data and the effect this has had on the time and expense of investigations.
-The government must accept that this challenge will continue to intensify and adequate resources will need to be allocated for appropriate electronic evidence platforms.
+The government must accept that this challenge will continue to intensify, and adequate resources will need to be allocated for appropriate electronic evidence platforms.

 What are the biggest challenges businesses face when investigating bribery and corruption issues?